marluxiaboss/benchmark_ai_news_detection/README.md

 - `detector_benchmark/test_text_quality.py`: script to run basic text quality evaluation on generated text (non-watermarked, watermarked or even human written)

 ### 3. External libraries submodules

+**Note**: this is still work in progress, therefore it has been temporally been removed.
+It will be re-added for the next release.

 Some existing github repositories were forked and adapted to work with watermarking, namely:
 - `lm-evaluation-harness/` from EleutherAI that supports a wide range of benchmarking tasks.
 - `bigcode-evaluation-harness/` from BigCode that supports a wide range of code benchmarking tasks.